-Amateur Radio Operator
+Amateur Radio Operator (ARO)

-- Individual licensed by the FCC to operate on Part 97 bands. - All unaffiliated AROs are encouraged to join ARES. - It is important for all AROs to be aware of the operations of the Multhomah County Amateur Radio Emergency Service, as we must all work together to facilitate emergency communications on the amateur radio bands.
+- Individuals licensed by the FCC to operate on Part 97 bands. - All unaffiliated AROs are encouraged to join and train as MCARES operators. - It is important for all AROs to be aware of the operations of the Multnomah County Amateur Radio Emergency Service, as we must all work together to facilitate emergency communications on the amateur radio bands.